 Results: This paper proposes a method for learning a microarray classifier by first reducing the dimensionality of the data matrix using biclusters, where each bicluster is a subset of genes and a subset of samples whose expression values have similar patterns.
 We propose a novel algorithm for finding biclusters from the microarray data, based on the best rank-1 matrix approximation, then show how to use these biclusters to classify novel samples.
-We demonstrate that our method works effectively by comparing its prediction accuracy with that of other classifiers, including one based on another bicluster algorithm, over a number of publicly available microarray datasets, both diagnostic and prognostic.
+We demonstrate that our method works effectively by comparing its prediction accuracy with that of other classifiers, including one using another bicluster algorithm.